hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 server and VPN server.
 It connects VPN clients with the site and the site to other networks, e.g., the Internet. `Site 2` is, except for addresses, identical to `Site 1`.
-To save space, it is not examined further in this document but its configuration is listed in the appendix below.
+To save space, it is not examined further in this document but its configuration is listed in Appendix 1 below.
 Also, the three local networks just affect the routing configuration and are not discussed in more detail.